gopheracademy/gopheracademy-web/content/advent-2018/how-to-send-and-receive-sms.md

 ## Implementation

 We can treat UCP like a traditional client-server protocol.
-After etablishing a TCP connection, we send UCP requests with a sequence number(called transaction reference number in the spec) from 00 to 99 and the SMSC will respond with a UCP response message synchronously.
-However the SMSC can also send UCP requests, just like in the case of `delivery notification operation` and `delivery short message operation`.
-We also need to periodically send keepalive pings to the SMSC so that it wont treat the connection as stale and disconnect us.
-You can read the protocol specification [here](http://documents.swisscom.com/product/1000174-Internet/Documents/Landingpage-Mobile-Mehrwertdienste/UCP_R4.7.pdf).
+After establishing a TCP connection, we send UCP requests with a sequence number (called "transaction reference number" in [the protocol specification](http://documents.swisscom.com/product/1000174-Internet/Documents/Landingpage-Mobile-Mehrwertdienste/UCP_R4.7.pdf)) from 00 to 99 and the SMSC will respond with a UCP response message synchronously.
+However, the SMSC can also send UCP requests, just like in the case of "delivery notification operation" and "delivery short message operation".
+We also need to periodically send keepalive pings to the SMSC so that it won't treat the connection as stale and disconnect us.